carmenlup/gh-actions-practice/README.md

 #### Access Environment variables

-GitHub has multiple environment variables that can be accessed wit $VAR_NAME environment vars are uppercase only
+GitHub has multiple environment variables that can be accessed with $VAR_NAME environment vars are uppercase only
 Remark: On windows environment variable are not accesble because of sintax.
 The shell property must be specified in order to print the value.